A SURVEY OF OPTIONS AND STRATEGIES

 Check the flatness of the printed sides of the battery.
 Genuine Fujifilm batteries have a concavity to the sides, which can be seen by placing a straight-edge against them, and viewing against a bright background.
 The concavity can even be felt by rubbing over the surface with your finger.
 The genuine batteries will not have flat, or convex (bulging in the middle) sides.

 Check the production code information on the end of the battery.
-Possible anomalies include: non-existent code, non-conforming code, or code that is ink-printed (rather than engraved/impressed).
-[The accompanying photograph is a mock-up, based on what I have seen].
+Possible anomalies include: non-existent code, non-conforming code, or code that is ink-printed (rather than heat-impressed).
+In the following photograph, the battery with code starting KGT, is genuine, while the one with code starting MGW (printed in white ink), is a counterfeit.

 A counterfeit battery may not show all of these anomalies, but it is likely to show several of them.